kif01/Predictive-ML-Model-Twitter/README.md

 Add a name to your connection, and fill the information with the credentials that we got from **step 2** (COS credentials).
 <img width="1440" alt="WS7" src="https://user-images.githubusercontent.com/15332386/86056974-619c7080-ba6f-11ea-881b-8eed376b33bf.png">

 Click again on `Add to projects` and this time click on `connected data`.
 Select your source which is the connection created in the previous step, select your bucket and then choose `tweets.csv` file.
-Give a name to your asset and click on `Create`. <br>
+Give a name to your asset and click on `Create`.

 <img width="1440" alt="WS8" src="https://user-images.githubusercontent.com/15332386/86056979-63663400-ba6f-11ea-8350-d58eff8d392e.png">

 ### Step 6: Refine the Data
 <img width="1440" alt="WS9" src="https://user-images.githubusercontent.com/15332386/86056984-652ff780-ba6f-11ea-9f0d-8681a171dda7.png">

 Our data is already prepared  but we just need to convert the rows hour, favorites and retweets to integer.
 Let's start with hour: Click on the 3 dots, `Convert column` and then choose `integer`.
-Repeat the same process for favorites and retweets. <br>
+Repeat the same process for favorites and retweets.

 <img width="1104" alt="WS10" src="https://user-images.githubusercontent.com/15332386/85960279-6b609e00-b9b3-11ea-8653-d95bfb37e31c.png">

-Once you're done, click on `save and create job` <br>
+Once you're done, click on `save and create job`.

 <img width="1433" alt="WS11" src="https://user-images.githubusercontent.com/15332386/85960280-6b609e00-b9b3-11ea-842d-d0fc739ce5be.png">

-Give the job a name, and click on `Create and Run`<br>
+Give the job a name, and click on `Create and Run`.

 <img width="1438" alt="WS12" src="https://user-images.githubusercontent.com/15332386/86056987-65c88e00-ba6f-11ea-8f48-d26ec9c99569.png">

 This job will create a new data set based on the one that we already have but with our refinements that were responsible to convert 3 rows to integer.
 As we can see, the output of this job is a file is named `Tweets_shaped.csv`.
-Wait unitl the status of the job shows **Completed**. <br>
+Wait unitl the status of the job shows **Completed**.

 <img width="1440" alt="WS13" src="https://user-images.githubusercontent.com/15332386/86056989-66612480-ba6f-11ea-9dc5-ce108a0a8a4f.png">

 Now you should see 3 assets just like the image below.
-The `Tweets_shaped.csv` is now our main file that we will be using in AutoAI to create our predictive model. <br>
+The `Tweets_shaped.csv` is now our main file that we will be using in AutoAI to create our predictive model.

 <img width="1440" alt="WS14" src="https://user-images.githubusercontent.com/15332386/86056992-66f9bb00-ba6f-11ea-8930-62728d0a7ef3.png">

 ### Step 7: Create an AutoAI experiment